0xPolygon/cdk-validium-node/docs/design/synchronizer/content-update_synchronization.md

 ```
 ## Remakable logs
-### How to known the occupation of executor
+### How to determine the executor's capacity
-To check that executor are fully ocuppied you can check next log:
+To check that executor are fully occupied you can check next log:
 ```
 consumer: processing rollupInfo #808: range:[9606297, 9606397] num_blocks [7] statistics:wasted_time_waiting_for_data [0s] last_process_time [27.557166427s] block_per_second [0.318281]
 ```
 The `wasted_time_waiting_for_data` show the waiting time between this call and the previous to executor.
 It could generate a warning depending on the configuring `SSynchronizer.L1ParallelSynchronization.PerformanceWarning`

-### Estimated time to be fully synchronizer with L1
+### Time estimation for a full synchronization with L1
 This log show the estimated time (**ETA**) to reach the block goal.
 You can configure the frequency with var `StatisticsPeriod`
 ```
 INFO	producer: Statistics: EstimatedTimeOfArrival: 1h58m42.730543611s percent:0.15  blocks_per_seconds:201.24 pending_block:2222/1435629 num_errors:0